SNPeek: Side-Channel Analysis for Privacy Applications on Confidential VMs: Framework

-\underline{\textbf{Key Insight 1: Filtered Controlled Channel}} To overcome these limitations of single-stepping, \FrameWorkName uses nested page faults, which, besides being much faster, represent a design choice that cannot be mitigated without major architectural changes.
-As shown in \Cref{fig:overview}, the untrusted hypervisor clears the present bits of all the VM pages at the beginning of the execution.
-When the guest VM triggers page faults, the error code reveals whether the page is an instruction or data page and if it is encrypted.
-If the page is not encrypted, the hypervisor considers it uninteresting and skips it in subsequent executions by keeping its mapping.
+\underline{\textbf{Key Insight 1: Filtered Controlled-Channel.}} We choose nested page faults for \FrameWorkName, which, besides being much faster, represent a design choice that cannot be mitigated without major architectural changes.
+As shown in \Cref{fig:overview}, the untrusted hypervisor clears the present bit of all the VM pages at the beginning of the execution.
+When the guest VM triggers page faults, the error code reveals whether the faulting page is used for instruction or data and whether it is encrypted.
+If the page is not encrypted, the hypervisor considers it uninteresting and retains its mapping in subsequent executions.
 Similarly, if a faulted page address belongs to the reserved memory of the guest system, it is likely associated with kernel activity and can be skipped.
-To ensure accurate control and data flow tracking, \FrameWorkName maps the new page and unmaps the previous one at each page fault.
+To ensure accurate control and data flow tracking, \FrameWorkName maps the newly accessed page and conditionally unmaps the previous one at each page fault.

 \textbf{Platform-specific optimizations.} To further refine page-level analysis, \FrameWorkName also supports additional platform-specific optimizations.
 For AMD EPYC CPUs, we leverage performance counters that allow the hypervisor to monitor guest events in either user-space or OS-space.
 Our implementation uses two of these: one tracking retired instructions from guest user-space and another tracking retired micro-operations (uops) from the guest OS.
 As a result of these optimizations, pages containing only kernel code are labeled irrelevant and excluded from analysis.
 This optimization is optional to improve runtime on AMD EPYC, and is not necessary for page-level analysis.
 As a result, \FrameWorkName also generalizes to other architectures~\cite{aktas2023intel}.
 We analyze the collection speed in \Cref{table:col-speed} (Appendix~\ref{appendix:framework_and_ml}).